 Difference Between Differentiated and Undifferentiated Marketing

-The followings are the key points that differentiate the differentiated and undifferentiated marketing strategies.
+The following are the key points that differentiate the differentiated and undifferentiated marketing strategies.

 Undifferentiated marketing is when companies use the same marketing campaign to reach larger markets.
 In this way, they do not differentiate the market into different consumer groups in terms of income, buying behavior, age, gender, demographics, etc.

-Diffentitaied marketing is when companies divide the larger market into different consumer groups and target a specific or two target market.
+Diffentitaied marketing is when companies divide the larger market into different consumer groups and target a specific or two target markets.

 Differentiated marketing is a consumer-focused marketing strategy.
 It emphasizes companies to produce products that the customers want.

 Whereas, undifferentiated marketing is a seller or manufacturer-focused marketing strategy.
 It generally, aims to sell products that the brand produces.